doc-sieve/reggy/README.md

 The search routines use a [`regex_automata::dense::DFA`](https://docs.rs/regex-automata/latest/regex_automata/dfa/dense/struct.DFA.html).
 Compared to other regex engines, the dense DFA is memory-intensive and slow to construct, but searches are fast.
 All of `Reggy`'s features are supported by the DFA except Unicode word boundaries, which are handled by the [`unicode_segmentation`](https://docs.rs/unicode-segmentation/latest) crate.

-[^1]: The resulting patterns are equivalent, except that `Reggy` treats any continuous substring of spaces as `\s+` and surrounds matches with implicit word boundaries.
+[^1]: The resulting patterns are equivalent, except that `Reggy` treats any continuous substring of spaces as `\s+` and surrounds patterns with implicit word boundaries.